chruck/xv6-public/readme-eckard.md

 - Appended `_derefnull` and `_proj2test` to `UPROGS`.
 - Added `derefnull.c` and `proj2test.c` to `EXTRA`.

-derefnull.c:
-- Created to test dereferencing a NULL pointer.

 readme-eckard.md:
 - This file, explaining all files that were changed or created.